Shop-specific acts of sustainability per category:

 Pentik

 Most of Pentik’s furniture are old, restored furniture or made from reclaimed wood.
 The clay waste created in the ceramics manufacturing at Pentik’s own factory is reprocessed and used in the following batch.
-In accordance to Pentik’s values, it aims to select primarily recycled and certified materials when selecting materials for their products.
+In accordance to Pentik’s values, they aim to primarily select recycled and certified materials when selecting materials for their products.

 Polarn O. Pyret